GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/appearance.md

 public var fonts
 ```

-By providing different object or changing individal fonts, you can change the look of the views.
+By providing different object or changing individual fonts, you can change the look of the views.

 ### `images`